Changing directory cd to a symlinked

 4 directories, 5 files

-Once we change directory into active_project
+Once we change directory into active_project, the commands ls and cd will

-differently and show different contents for its parent folder:
+interpret .. differently and show different contents for its parent folder:

 $ cd active_project/